hardscrabble/hardscrabble.github.io/_posts/2024-12-03-waitress-colorblind.md

 But hold on, what's her problem with colorblind people?
 How is it untrustworthy to be colorblind?
 I love this song, but I always trip over that line.
 In addition to being a bit ableist, it's also such a non sequitor.

-I'm reminded of the classic 2008 parody of Deep Blue Something's Breakfast at Tiffany's from the sketch comedy group Olde English in 2008:
+I'm reminded of the classic 2008 parody of Deep Blue Something's Breakfast at Tiffany's from the sketch comedy group Olde English:

 {% include youtube.html id="3RGiepIoOt8" %}